DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 caption: "amqp091-go exchange and queue declaration", )

-After the queue is declared, a new thread is spawned, which is used to consuming messages from the queue.
+After the queue is declared, a new thread is spawned, which is used to consume messages from the queue.

 #figure(
 sourcecode()[```go